weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 </Tabs>

-In addition to the property name, you can configure parameters such as the data type, inverted index tokenization and more.
+In addition to the property name, you can use properties to configure parameters such as the data type, inverted index tokenization and more.

 - [Property object configuration references](../config-refs/schema.md#property-object)
 - [Available data types](../config-refs/datatypes.md)